openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/ageReference.rst

    :@type: https://openminds.om-i.org/types/AgeReference
    :definition: Age reference point characterized by the onset of the most recent menstrual bleeding cycle prior to conception, used clinically as a proxy reference for estimating gestational age.
    :name: first day of the last menstrual period
+   :synonym: start of follicular phase of the conception cycle, start of last menstrual cycle

 `BACK TO TOP <Terminologies: AgeReference library_>`_